PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Bathrooms in Malvern's period homes regularly have waterproofing that was never compliant, original plumbing that needs proper assessment before any renovation begins, and layouts that do not work for how families use the room today.
-Adding a second bathroom or ensuite is also a common renovation brief in Malvern, particularly in larger Edwardian homes where a single bathroom no longer suits the household.
-Every Lilac Constructions bathroom renovation in Malvern is delivered under a fixed-price contract with waterproofing certified to Australian Standard AS 3740 and full compliance documentation provided at handover.
+Bathroom renovations in Malvern often start with what is hidden.
+Period homes regularly carry waterproofing that was never compliant, original plumbing that needs proper assessment, and layouts that no longer work for families.
+Adding a second bathroom or ensuite is a common brief in Malvern's larger Edwardian homes, where a single bathroom no longer suits the household.
+Internal bathroom work usually proceeds under a building permit alone.
+Every Lilac Constructions bathroom renovation in Malvern is waterproofed to Australian Standard AS 3740, with full compliance documentation provided at handover.

 Home Extensions in Malvern